Arthur Schuster: Career and later life

 Schuster is credited by Chandrasekhar to have given a fresh start to the radiative transfer problem.
 Schuster formulated in 1905 a problem in radiative transfer in an attempt to explain the appearance of absorption and emission lines in stellar spectra.
 This was the first use of the two-stream approximation that underpins the treatment of radiative transfer in virtually all weather and climate models.

 In 1912 he bought Yeldall Manor at Hare Hatch near Wargrave in Berkshire.

+In 1913, Schuster was elected to both the United States National Academy of Sciences and the American Philosophical Society.

 Following the outbreak of World War I in 1914, the Schuster family was subjected to anti-German prejudice in the press and, in Arthur's case, in some quarters of the Royal Society.
-His brother Sir Felix Schuster had to issue a statement pointing out the family's loyalty to Britain and that they all had sons serving in the British army.
+His brother, Sir Felix Schuster, had to issue a statement pointing out the family's loyalty to Britain and that they all had sons serving in the British army.
 On the day Arthur gave his presidential address to the 1915 British Association meeting, he learned that his son had been wounded.

 Schuster was regarded by his contemporaries as a mathematical physicist of exceptional ability but also as a capable administrator and teacher, and an advocate for the role of science in education and industry.

 He died in Hare Hatch on 14 October 1934.
 He is buried in Brookwood Cemetery in outer London.

 Family

-In 1887 he married Caroline Loveday.
+In 1887, he married Caroline Loveday.